 Stop the lies.
 This cauliflower purée is so delicious that it deserves a place on any dinner table.
 Don't try to sell it as something it's not.

 1 head of cauliflower, chopped into florets

 3 cloves garlic, crushed and peeled

 1/2 tsp. salt & freshly ground pepper to taste

 1. Place cauliflower florets and garlic in a steamer basket over boiling water.
 Cover and steam until very tender, 12 to 15 minutes.

 2. Place cooked cauliflower and garlic in a food processor.
-Add buttermilk, 2 teaspoons oil, butter, salt and pepper; pulse several times and then process until smooth and creamy.
+Puree on high.
+Add salt and pepper to taste, then blend again until smooth and creamy.

 3. Transfer to a serving bowl.
-Drizzle with the remaining 2 teaspoons oil, if desired.
 Serve hot.

 COOK'S NOTE: You can also leave the garlic cloves out and just add 1/2 tsp. garlic powder when you season it.